Alcafam/pixel_todo_app/README.md

 ## Short Intro

 Just to challenge myself, I integrated AJAX to handle requests in this project.
-The goal was to improve the interactivity and performance of the application by making asynchronous requests.

 ## Initial Actions